Santhosh16061994/Heart_Disease_Prediction/README.md

 We welcome contributions to enhance the project and expand its functionality.
 If you encounter any issues or have suggestions for improvements, please submit a pull request or open an issue in the GitHub repository.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code for your purposes.